chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-heating/laser-heating.rst

     :align: center
     :width: 400

 The laser path changes with time.
 The laser beam radius and penetration depth are both set to :math:`0.00005` m.
 Because of this small radius and penetration depth, we use adaptive mesh refinement based on the temperature.
-Thermal boundary conditions are ``convection-radiation`` with a convective heat transfer coefficient of 5 and an emissivity of 0.4.
+Thermal boundary conditions are ``convection-radiation-flux`` with a convective heat transfer coefficient of 5 and an emissivity of 0.4.
 The corresponding parameter file is:
 ``laser-heating.prm``.